balnarendrasapa/road-detection/README.md

 - This dataset contains images for Drivable Area segmentation and Lane detection.
 All the images are generated using Stable diffusion in Google Colaboratory.
 This dataset is around 90 Megabytes.
 The project we are working on has two label outputs for each sample.
 And these outputs are overlayed on the original image.

+# Annotation

+- The images are annotated using labelme tool.
+Which is an opensource tool used to annotate image data.
+Each image is annotated twice one is for drivable area segmentation and another is for lane detection.

+# Partitioning

+The dataset is structured into three distinct partitions: Train, Test, and Validation.
+The Train split comprises 80% of the dataset, containing both the input images and their corresponding labels.
+Meanwhile, the Test and Validation splits each contain 10% of the data, with a similar structure, consisting of image data and label information.
+Within each of these splits, there are three folders:

+- Images: This folder contains the original images, serving as the raw input data for the task at hand.

+- Segments: Here, you can access the labels specifically designed for Drivable Area Segmentation, crucial for understanding road structure and drivable areas.

+- Lane: This folder contains labels dedicated to Lane Detection, assisting in identifying and marking lanes on the road.

 ## References